blackhatethicalhacking/XSSRocket/README.md

 • Output the full URL with payload

+This tool with also display a summary feature that displays the total number of possible XSS injections found, along with a list of affected URLs, the payload used, and the response code, at the end.

 # Requirements:

 • waybackurls: This tool can be installed by running go get github.com/tomnomnom/waybackurls